United States of America

-Connecticut, like most of pretty New England, is best known for its historical tourist attractions, museums, and charming old towns and homesteads.
+Connecticut, like most of picturesque New England, is best known for its historical tourist attractions, museums, and charming old towns and homesteads.
 Traces of the puritans who settled in Connecticut in the 1600s are still widespread, the history of trade and shipping is fascinatingly documented in hubs like the Mystic Seaport, and the impressive academic pedigree of the state ensures both a wealth of high-quality museums and a lively student population.
 For those less taken by the state's historic highlights, Connecticut offers plenty to do from extreme sports and a range of fun family activities, to unique culinary experiences and luxurious retreats.

 Become our Connecticut Travel Expert